Dule-martins/Dule-mart/README.md

-### You are welcome in the house of the Lord 👋
+### You are welcome 👋

-I am currently contributing to the promotion of quanlity education through <a href="www.cloudnotte.com">Cloudnotte</a> and growing edtech community
+I am currently contributing to the promotion of quality education through <a href="www.cloudnotte.com">Cloudnotte</a> and growing edtech community